laravel/docs/eloquent-relationships.md

 <a name="many-to-many"></a>
 ### Many To Many

 Many-to-many relations are slightly more complicated than `hasOne` and `hasMany` relationships.
 An example of such a relationship is a user with many roles, where the roles are also shared by other users.
-For example, many users may have the role of "Admin".
+For example, many users may have the role of "Admin."
 To define this relationship, three database tables are needed: `users`, `roles`, and `role_user`.
 The `role_user` table is derived from the alphabetical order of the related model names, and contains the `user_id` and `role_id` columns.

 Many-to-many relationships are defined by writing a method that returns the result of the `belongsToMany` method.
 For example, let's define the `roles` method on our `User` model: